andreibacos/cbci/README.md

 3. Change zuul-params.yaml
 ```
 zuul_head_only: true means no change will be applied on top of zuul-branch
-devstack_ip will be used to configure services on the compute node(s)
 ```

 4. Change group variables in group_vars folder to your liking. (ie: ssh/winrm password)